We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 This merchandise is inspired by the iconic Cinderella Castle at Magic Kingdom.
 You can find collectible ornaments, mugs, shirts, and Minnie Mouse ears.

 I’m not going to lie, that button down shirt alarms me.
+But I saw many people wearing it on opening day.

 This one will be popular with long time Disney World fans.
 These items drew inspiration from iconic items from the Disney archives.